Maudsley Hospital: Links with eugenic research

 Both Mapother and then deputy Aubrey Lewis supported involuntary eugenic sterilisation, unequivocally recommending it to the Brock Committee in 1932.
 Lewis was a member of the Eugenics Society and a 1934 chapter he authored is "remarkable for its total admiration for the German work and workers".
 With the spread of National Socialist (Nazi) laws in Germany from 1933, however, they decried the Nazi conflation of therapy and punishment, a move partly attributed to political and funding expediency.
-The Maudsley maintained its links with Germany, taking on both pro-Nazis and Jewish emigres through fellowships provided by the Commonwealth Fund and, after 1935, large scale funds from the American Rockefeller Foundation.
+The Maudsley maintained its links with Germany, taking on both pro-Nazis and Jewish émigrés through fellowships provided by the Commonwealth Fund and, after 1935, large scale funds from the American Rockefeller Foundation.
 Eliot Slater continued to visit Munich through the 1930s and contributed to academic festivities honouring Nazi eugenicist Ernst Rudin.
 During this time, Maudsley psychiatry developed a distinctive combination of practical experimentation and intellectual scepticism.
 Influential psychiatrist Aubrey Lewis became clinical director of the Maudsley in 1936.

 At the outbreak of the Second World War, and with the threat of air-raids, the Maudsley Hospital closed and staff dispersed to two locations: a temporary hospital at Mill Hill School in north London and Belmont Hospital in Sutton, Surrey.
 Staff returned to the Maudsley site in 1945 and three years later the Maudsley joined up with the Bethlem Royal Hospital to become partners in the newly established National Health Service (NHS).